jeremy-swack/wicked-problems/project_1_part_1.md

 ## Top 50 Schools (Stretch Goal 2)

-Using the mutate() function, I added an extra column to my dataframe to compare the acceptance rates of every single school.
+Using the mutate() function, I added an extra column to my data frame to compare the acceptance rates of every single school.
 To do this, I divided total accepted by total applications.
-Then, using the arrange() function, I sorted the dataframe to give me to 50 lowest acceptance rates
+Then, using the arrange() function, I sorted the data frame to give me the 50 lowest acceptance rates

 ![](top50_1.png)
 ![](top50_2.png)